Ghost Town Village: Opening

-The park opened on May 1, 1961 and quickly became one of Western North Carolina's most popular tourist attractions.
+The park opened on May 1, 1961, and quickly became one of Western North Carolina's most popular tourist attractions.
 It showcased a double incline railway to bring park visitors to the top of Buck Mountain, a journey of more than 3,300 feet.
-The park added a two seat chair lift, which at the time was the longest in North Carolina and the second longest in the USA.
-In the early 1960s, the park hosted several stars of TV Westerns, such as Laramie and Wagon Trail.
+The park added a two-seat chair lift, which at the time was the longest in North Carolina and the second longest in the USA.
+In the early 1960s, the park hosted several stars of TV Westerns, such as Laramie and Wagon Train.
 Hourly staged gun fights on the main street were a big draw as well.